 Muscle Contraction – Muscles Ep 2

 Muscle contraction is a tricky bit of A-Level biology.
 There are lots of new terms to learn and a complex process to get your head around.
-Make sure to review it regularly so that it sticks in your brain.
-Before beginning this article, make sure you are happy with the different parts of a muscle...
+Before beginning this article, make sure you are happy with the different parts of a muscle fibre cell.
+Sarcomeres Myofibrils are made up of two main protein filaments: actin...
 Continue Reading →

 Muscle Fibre Cells – Muscles Ep 1

 Muscle fibre cells are a great example of how animal cells can be highly specialised for their function.
 In this article we will look at the structure of muscle fibre cells and how it relates to their function.
-Muscle fibres cells - structure and function The below diagram shows a cross-section of a muscle fibre...
+Muscle fibre cells - structure and function The below diagram shows a cross-section of a muscle fibre...
 Continue Reading →

 Cystic Fibrosis – Diseases Ep 3

-Cystic fibrosis is an inherited disorder affecting specific channel proteins in cell membranes.
+Cystic fibrosis is an inherited disorder affecting specific channel proteins in cell-surface membranes.
 In this article we will look at how it is inherited, how chloride ion transport is affected, and the symptoms which develop as a consequence.
 Inheritance of cystic fibrosis Cystic fibrosis is an inherited recessive disorder, meaning it is caused by a...
 Continue Reading →

 Synapses – Nervous Communication Ep 5

-We know that nerve impulses are carried along neurones in a wave of depolarisation.
+We know that nerve impulses are transmitted along neurones in a wave of depolarisation.
 But how does a nerve impulse get transmitted from one neurone to the next?
 Well, that is where synapses come in.
 Structure of synapses Synapses are the microscopic gaps between neurones.
 The neurone before the synapse is called the presynaptic neurone,...
 Continue Reading →